clp-research/clemcore/docs/logging_and_scoring.md

 ```
 Depending on the backend/API `raw_response_obj` is likely to be more extensive.
 ## Scoring & Logging Scores
-Scores are evaluated using the `GameScorer` class, preferably a game-specific child class of it.
+Scores are calculated using the `GameScorer` class, preferably a game-specific child class of it.
 Game-specific child
 classes of `GameScorer` allow for the implementation of custom scores.
+Scoring is to be done after a clembench run has finished, meaning that all results are recorded in an
+`interactions.json` for each episode.

-`GameScorer` should iterate over the `turns` list in an episode's `interactions.json` and assigns scores based on the
+Default `GameScorer` iterates over the `turns` list in an episode's `interactions.json` and assigns scores based on the
 recorded actions in each turn.
-This can be implemented in the `score_turns` method, which receives the entire episode interactions dict as
+This is implemented in the `score_turns` method, which receives the entire episode interactions dict as
 `episode_interactions` argument.
 See the `GameScorer` base class in `clemgame.py`
 [here](../clemgame/clemgame.py) for a base scoring procedure.